thiru601/Airline_Visualization_Project/README.md

-# Airline_Delay_Project
+# Airline_Visualization_Project

-Airline Route Visalization Project for Predictive Modeling
+Airline Route Visualizatio Project for Predictive Modeling

 Visuals provide information on delays to the top 5 destinations from the Austin International Airport (AUS) in 2008.